AMSP-04/NETN-CBRN/NETN-CBRN.md

 ## Prediction

-To support the prediction of CBRN Hazard Regions, the NETN-CBRN module also supports the `CBRN_Hazard_Prediction` object class.
-Instances of this object can be published by a prediction model to indicate a potential CBRN hazard.
+The NETN-CBRN module also supports the `CBRN_Hazard_Prediction` object class to predict CBRN hazard regions.
+A prediction model can publish instances of this object to indicate a potential CBRN hazard.

 ```mermaid
 classDiagram